Mjmalin/WordleSolver/README.md

 ![image](./wordlepic9.png)

-Using this strategy, on this particular Wordle game (this can potentially day to day), the program recommendeds "parse."
+Using this strategy, on this particular Wordle game (this can potentially change from day to day), the program recommendeds "parse."

 ![image](./wordlepic10.png)